um-grex/grex-docs/content/english/grex/_index.md

 {{< /alert >}}

 * In 2017, a new Seagate **Storage Building Blocks (SBB)** based Lustre filesystem of **418 TB** of useful space was added to Grex.
+{{< alert type="warning" >}}
+The SBB that serves as _/scratch_ is not available.
+{{< /alert >}}

 * In 2020 and 2021, the University added 57 Intel CascadeLake CPU nodes, a few GPU nodes, a new NVME storage for home directories, and EDR InfiniBand interconnect.

 * On March 2023, a new storage of **1 PB** was added to Grex.
 It is called **/project** filesystem.

 * On January 2024, the **/project** was extended by another **1 PB**.

-* On Sep 2024, new AMD Genoa nodes have been added (30 nodes).
+* On Sep 2024, new AMD Genoa nodes have been added (30 nodes with a total of 5760 cores).

+* On April 2025, a new GPU node L40S with 2 GPUs was added to Grex.

 The current computing hardware available for general use is as follow: